vasishth/MetaAnalysisJaegerEngelmannVasishth2017/README.md

 # Directory structure

-  data
+  - data

   contains summary stats used in meta-analysis

-  inst
+  -inst

   contains a purl'd output from paper, all code chunks that were in the paper

- R
+ -R

  R functions for paper

- StanModels
+ -StanModels

  code for random effects meta-analysis

- documentation
+ -documentation

  description of data extraction procedure

- vignettes
+ -vignettes

  Rmd and html files containing (hopefully!) reproducible code